Nila Boxer 200W LED HMI kit hire

-So, having all of this power does have one drawback, you can’t run it off of a singular camera battery like the Zaila and Varsa.
-It requires an additional 24V battery power supply which we currently don’t have, so this device is restricted to a mains power supply only for now.
+It does have one drawback, you can’t run it off of a single camera battery like the Zaila and Varsa.
+It requires an additional 24V battery power supply which we currently don’t have, so this device is restricted to a mains power supply for now.

 Like its family members, it again is flicker-free at any frame rate used by modern cameras, allowing you to get amazingly smooth slow-motion action.

 The built-in dimmer allows complete control of the brightness from zero to one-hundred per cent and maintains its accurate colour reproduction throughout.
 It also emits no UV or Infrared light, so prolonged use is safe for your talent.